 Produces fine upright stems covered in small shining green fragrant foliage.
 In summer if produces a cloud of small pale lavender flowers that bloom for at least 6 weeks.
 A great filler plant.

 The same as for Calamintha nepeta but with masses of white flowers.
-SOLD OUT

 Telham Beauty has larger flowers than the species.
 Porcelain-blue.
 Stems erect holding the flowers above the foliage.
 Good for specimen planting in full sun or semi-shade.
 Summer flowering

 Harebell of England, Blue-bell of Scotland.
 Low growing.
 Seems to bloom most of the summer with numerous nodding 'bell' flowers held above green grass-like foliage.
 Care is needed when weeding close-by not to remove this as weed as the new foliage looks like grass.
 I know...

 This is an old variety providing another really useful perennial for your garden.
 In summer it freely produces large, single, bright golden-yellow flowers on usefully long stalks.
 Excellent for cutting.
 PB2

 A compact herbaceous perennial with finely dissected leaves and bright golden-yellow daisies in early summer 30-45cm Full sun

 70cm.
 Emily McKenzie has large deep orange with a mahogany throat.
 Flowering late summer.
 A great cut flower.
 The foliage (as with all Crocosmia) is best left on the plant until spring) PB2